-As a Bachelor of Fine Arts (BFA) student, you’ll have access to a broad range of courses taught within the College of Liberal Arts and have choices from throughout the School of Arts and Sciences.
+As a Bachelor of Fine Arts (BFA) student, you’ll have access to a broad range of courses taught within the College of Liberal and Professional Studies and the School of Arts and Sciences.
 Upon acceptance into the program, you will be assigned an advisor who will help you choose your coursework.

 To earn the Bachelor of Fine Arts degree at Penn, you must complete the 90-credit, three-year program at PAFA, as well as a minimum of 16 course units (c.u.)* at Penn.

-Curriculum requirements at Penn include the completion of four course units chosen from within the History of Art Department and 12 free electives chosen from throughout the School of Arts and Sciences.
+Curriculum requirements at Penn include the completion of four course units chosen from within the History of Art Department and 12 free electives chosen from within Penn’s College of Liberal and Professional Studies and the School of Arts and Sciences.
+BFA students have the options to select from both campus and online courses while completing their degree.

 Participation in the joint Bachelor of Fine Arts degree program is a unique opportunity designed with specific curricular goals.
 As a result, some types of courses cannot be counted toward your degree.
 These include:

-- Other Penn courses outside the School of Arts & Sciences (the School of Engineering and Applied Sciences, the Wharton School of Business, the School of Nursing, etc.)
+- Other Penn courses outside the School of Arts & Sciences (Penn Engineering, the Wharton School, Penn Nursing, etc.)

 - Studio-based courses offered by or cross-listed with the Fine Arts department at Penn